Birth Injury Recreational Activities

 Types of recreational activities include:

-• Aquatic therapy: Water play is a very beneficial therapy for kids with limited mobility or speech delays and feeding issues.
+• Aquatic therapy: Water play is a very beneficial therapy for kids with limited mobility.
 Aquatic therapy allows children with cerebral palsy to perform movements they would not normally be able to on land.
 Water also alleviates pressure on joints and muscles and improves respiratory ability.
 This reduction of pressure can be beneficial for children with Erb’s palsy.

 • Reading: Regardless of your child’s developmental level, reading can help them improve their speech and language skills.
 Reading can help your child with speech as they name objects in the book and practice sounds.
 Reading can also provide a wonderful bonding opportunity for you and your child.